LBPHacker/R216/manual.md

 particle in that is `0x10000000` (and changing it is not recommended).

-As stated before, any number of breakout boxes may be connected to the expansion interface; in other words breakout boxes are stackable.
+As stated before, any number of breakout boxes may be connected to the expansion interface; in other words, breakout boxes are stackable.
 The built-in breakout box and all external breakout boxes are collectively referred to as the _I/O bus_.
 Exposing the same port with multiple breakout boxes on the same bus leads to undefined behaviour.